SpecDD

 After review:

-Implement the invoice service spec only.
+Implement the itinerary spec only.

 Both workflows work well.
 The important part is that implementation should be driven by reviewed specs, not by vague prompts alone.